 On Thanksgiving: Its History And Legacy Today

-by Sofia Elena Heron
+by Beba Heron

 The fourth Thursday of the month of November has long stood as the marker for the holiday Thanksgiving.
 This holiday has been celebrated on and off since the year 1789 and became a national holiday in 1863 through a proclamation by President Abraham Lincoln.
 Thanksgiving is supposed to be a time in which families, friends, and even communities get together and reflect on the things that we should be grateful for.
 Thanksgiving in the American mainstream is a day for us to be mindful of the things that we have and take time to appreciate those around us.
 But actually, Thanksgiving’s past is not this quaint, and its legacy today doesn’t recognize its true history.

 The United States is a nation built off of colonization.
 The national understanding of how brutal that colonization and the founding of this country was to Native Americans is not understood.
 Instead, U.S. students from a young age are taught the seemingly happy history of a man named Christopher Colombus, who sailed across the sea from Europe and “discovered” America.
 In schools, we are taught to think of Thanksgiving as a time to celebrate Columbus’s arrival when, supposedly, the Native peoples of the United States came together with the colonizers to share a meal and treat each other as equals.
 However, this simple and inaccurate depiction of that time is anything but true.

 Thanksgiving, we are told, is the story of how friendly Native people from the Wampanoag Nation helped the malnourished and sick white people fresh off the Mayflower to cultivate crops in order to survive.
 To celebrate the white pilgrims’ successful survival of a year (since the Native people lent them a helping hand) there was a three day long feast thrown, which both groups attended.